royruik/royruik.github.io/README.md

+Directories:
+Personal Page (Self-intro, CV...)
+(Ongoing)
-SEG3125 LAB WORK FOR THE QUESTIONNAIRE.
+SEG3125 LAB WORKs

 Note for myself:
 To refresh the changes made to the page, index.html needs to be modified.